tvomacka/AssemblyHelloWorld/README.md

 ## printNum.asm

 Outputs a number to console as a text, manually converting the number to a string.
+Currently works only on positive integers.
+But should serve as PoC.
+The algorithm works by repeated division of the provided input by base (10, but could easily be modified to include other bases) and writing the modulo to the first memory index, shifting all of the previously written characters to the next memory location.

 Includes memory allocation on heap for the converted string value.